HiiragiKano/seminar-slides/slide.md

 - **Counter register** enable a trace unit to connect counter outputs to trace unit events, so that a counter at zero state can be used as a resource to activate an event

-- We configure initial counter value and reload value of counter registerto be **zero** so that make the timestamp register event generate all the time
+- We configure initial counter value and reload value of counter register to be **zero** so that make the timestamp register event generate all the time

 ---

 ## Identical Re-execution for data flow construction

-### ETM timestamp accuracy is adequate in most of practical concurrency programe
+Therefore, ETM timestamp accuracy is adequate in most of practical concurrency programe

 ![](figs/Timestamp.png)